Workshops

 The facilitator will introduce systems thinking and a series of frameworks that can be applied by participants to the complex challenges they face.
 The workshop will be interactive, and participants will be asked to engage in short table discussions that enable application with the core ideas presented.

-This session will be facilitated by Diane Finegood, Professor and Fellow in the Morris J. Wosk Centre for Dialogue at Simon Fraser University.
+Diane Finegood is a Professor and Fellow in the Morris J. Wosk Centre for Dialogue at Simon Fraser University.
 Dr Finegood has held numerous leadership positions including as an inaugural Scientific Director for CIHR, President and CEO of the Michael Smith Foundation for Health Research and Executive Director of the Canadian Health Services and Policy Research Alliance.
 Her current focus is the application of systems thinking in complexity.

 Workshop 3A | Designing nursing roles that improve the patient experience in primary care